I’m petrified of the dentist doing things to me and having little or no say in the matter.

 Ask if you can stay sitting up while the chair is reclined into the position the dentist wants it.
 When the chair is in its final position you can then take all the time you need to lie back and get comfortable.

-This avoids that horrible loss of control feeling and the feeling that you are going to fall off the chair!”
-(Mike Gow, BDS)
+This avoids that horrible loss of control feeling and the feeling that you are going to fall off the chair! – Mike Gow, BDS

-You have to give your informed consent before any treatment is started.
-Also, you should ask them what they would want for themselves if it was their mouth.
-Only then can you make an informed decision!
+You have to give your informed consent before any treatment starts.
+Also, you should ask your dentist what they would want for themselves if it was their mouth.
+Only then can you make an informed decision.

 Things to ask your dentist: